Peak Oil: Will We Ever Run Out?

-Using arbitrary numbers, this graph implies that future generations’ demand for the fossil fuel has already been accounted for.
+While these are arbitrary numbers, this graph implies that future generations’ demand for fossil fuel has already been considered.
 In the above graph, at $5 Da (today’s generation) will consume 20 units.
-While Db (tomorrow’s generation) will consume 10 units.
+The line Db shows that tomorrow’s generation will consume ten units.
 Their total demand is 30 units.

 3. Sum of Present Value